Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Results and Discussion

 We calculate the energy conversion efficiency for a trilayer solar cell composed of materials with three different band gaps, $E_{g\_1} \sim$ 1.11 eV, $E_{g\_2} \sim$ 0.8 eV, and $E_{g\_3} \sim$ 0.5 eV, using the following equation:

 Here, $Q_j$ and $E_{B\_j}$ represent the probability of electron extraction and the exciton binding energy of the $j^{th}$ material (or junction), respectively.
 Note that $\nu_{max\_j}$ will be different for the three materials.
 For the material with the highest band gap ($E_{g\_1} \sim$ 1.11 eV), $\nu_{max\_1}$ is 6.2 eV; however, for the lower band gap material (e.g., $E_{g\_2} \sim$ 0.8 eV), $\nu_{max\_2}$ is approximately 1.11 eV, and so on.
-These calculations indicate that the maximum energy conversion efficiency is approximately 43.8$\%$ for $K_{sp} = 1000$ and $K_1 = 4.0$.
-This value also closely matches the maximum energy conversion efficiency obtained using a multilayer (trilayer) p-n junction\cite{ref-44,ref-45}.\\
+These calculations indicate that the maximum energy conversion efficiency, with the typical band gaps of the trilayer junction chosen here, is approximately 44.7$\%$ for $K_{sp} = 1000$ and $K_1 = 250$ meV.
+This value also closely matches the maximum energy conversion efficiency obtained using a multilayer (trilayer) p-n junction\cite{46,47}.\\

-Finally, we aim to provide a theoretical estimate of the maximum efficiency for an upconverted solar cell, in which some of the photons below the band-gap energy are absorbed by the material through nonlinear two-photon absorption\cite{ref-101}.
+Finally, we aim to provide a theoretical estimate of the maximum efficiency for an upconverted solar cell, in which some of the photons below the band-gap energy are absorbed by the material through nonlinear two-photon absorption\cite{96}.
 For this purpose, we assume that all photons above the band gap are absorbed in the normal way, whereas photons with energies below the band gap but above half the band gap are absorbed via two-photon processes.
 In this case, the conversion efficiency can be written as:

 The factor 0.5 arises because two photons from the spectrum combine to create a single electron-hole pair. \textbf{Figure 4a} shows the variation of the estimated efficiency, $\eta_{2E}$, as a function of the band gap of the material.
 The variation of the efficiency is very similar to that of the single-photon absorption case.
 However, for the present scenario, a substantial increase in the maximum efficiency is observed.
 The band gap at which the maximum efficiency occurs has shifted to higher values.
-In this case, the maximum efficiency reaches approximately 48$\%$, significantly higher than the value predicted by the Shockley–Queisser (S-Q) model.
-The most suitable band gap for the present scenario is around 1.73 eV.\\
+In this case, the maximum efficiency reaches approximately 48$\%$, significantly higher than the value predicted by the S-Q model.
+The most suitable band gap for the present scenario is around 1.68 eV.\\